clementleger/brewomatic/README.md

 Duration is then the step duration described in minutes.
 Temperature is the target temperature for this phase in Celsius.
-And finally pump enable is a boolean desribing if pump should be enabled for the step.
+And finally pump_enable is a boolean describing if pump should be enabled for the step. pump_duty_cycle is the duty cycle (0% - 100%) for the pump (done using PWM).

 For instance, the following line tell the system that we are in a heating step for 10 minutes and that the expected temperature is 70 degrees celsius: